Agamemthor/Downsize-Images/README.md

 # Downsize-Images
 Downsize images in (sub-)directory

-#Just a python script, using OpenCV to downsize images.
+Python script using OpenCV to downsize images.
+Make sure to modify input parameters
+Recommended to test before running